 The distribution of vegetation and mud in the combined simulation shows similar patterns to the simulations with either mud or vegetation only.
 There are some marshes and mud deposits in the outer estuary, but these become more pronounced towards the central zone (Fig. 3).
 There is a positive feedback between mud and vegetation.
-Not only do mud and vegetation occur in the same area, but their relative abundance also increases compared to simulations where one of them is absent (Figs. 3, 4).
-This is emphasised by the total mud and vegetation cover in the estuary, which are almost identical after 100 years (Fig. 7a).
-There is an especially strong feedback in the beginning of the simulation, when vegetation cover increases strongly, after which mud cover starts to increase faster (Fig. 7a).
-On top of that, the addition of vegetation to the simulation with mud further enhances the aggradation of the upper hypsometric heights and thus the intertidal area.
+Not only do mud and vegetation occur in the same area, their relative abundance also increases compared to simulations where one of them is absent (Fig. 3,4).
+This is

+10 emphasized by the total mud and vegetation cover in the estuary, which are almost identical after 100 years (Fig. 7a).
+There